opea-project/GenAIEval/evals/benchmark/README.md

     params:                  # Loadshape-specific parameters
       constant:                # Constant load shape specific parameters, activate only if load_shape.name is constant
         concurrent_level: 4      # If user_queries is specified, concurrent_level is target number of requests per user.
 If not, it is the number of simulated users
         # arrival_rate: 1.0       # Request arrival rate.
-If set, concurrent_level will be overrided, constant load will be generated based on arrival-rate
+If set, concurrent_level will be overridden, constant load will be generated based on arrival-rate
       poisson:                 # Poisson load shape specific parameters, activate only if load_shape.name is poisson
         arrival_rate: 1.0        # Request arrival rate
   warm_ups: 0  # Number of test requests for warm-ups